BradJonesLLC/gke-rancher/README.md

     ```
 1. Deploy the required cluster role bindings in `cluster-admin.yml`.
     This will require your GCP account to either have container
-    service admin permissions, OR use admin credentials.
+    service admin permissions (preferred/easier), OR use admin credentials.
-    As such:
+    * Give your account admin permissions:
         ```bash
+        kubectl create clusterrolebinding owner-cluster-admin-binding \
+            --clusterrole cluster-admin \
+            --user <account>
+        kubectl apply -f k8s/cluster-admin.yml
+        ```
+    * Use admin credentials:
+        ```bash
         gcloud container clusters describe <cluster name> --zone <zone> | grep password kubectl config set-credentials <credentialname> --username=admin --password=<password from above>
         kubectl config set-context <context name> --user=<credentialname> --cluster=<full GKE cluster name>
         kubectl --context=<context name> apply -f k8s/cluster-admin.yml
         ```
         Where `<full GKE cluster name>` is the name key of the cluster
         entry in your `~/.kube/config` file, in the rough format of
         `gke_PROJECTNAME_ZONE|REGION_CLUSTERNAME`.

-1. If you used basic auth credentials per above to create role
+        If you used basic auth credentials to create role
         bindings, you may wish to set "Basic Authentication" to
         Disabled in your cluster settings, at this point.
-Keep
-    in mind this may limit your ability to create cluster
-    role bindings for other purposes, in the future.
 1. Create the etcd operator (supervisor) and some basic cluster
-    configuration, including the L4 lod balancer:
+    configuration, including the L4 load balancer:
     `kubectl apply -f k8s/cluster.yml`.
 If you wish to use a
     previously-reserved static IP, specify `loadBalancerIP`
     in the [service spec](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).